BitBadges/grant-application/application.md

 - Consider making an Identity API guide
 - Consider publishing plans for a secondary phase

 The deliverables will likley be in the form of links to our code repos and a discussion (update) on our implementation.
+The scope of work in regards to each milestone, require a variety of different things.
+In regards to specification and the overview regarding the development roadmap, please turn to the overview section.
+For milestone #1,

 ---

 This section should break the development roadmap down into milestones and deliverables.
 Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
 In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
 We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.